Abraao-S/badge-nlw-heat-2021/README.md

 - Javascript:
 	- Template string, arrow functions, promises;
 	- How to use Document Object Model (DOM) to manipulate the HTML elements dynamically;
-	- How to use the Fetch API to get data from a public API (in this case GitHub) and use it in my project.
+	- How to use the Fetch API to get data from a public API (in this case GitHub's) and use it in my project.
 <br>

 ## Technologies used: